 on.
 His legs were trembling as he fought the desire to move.
 He wasn’t sure if

-he wanted to run away from the stranger or towards him.
+he wanted to run away from the stranger or toward him.

 The stranger took a few